I’ve always felt the desire to stand out.

 When your goal is to be radically different, you can frame the status quo as the “enemy.”

 The status quo is something that is not working for people.
 And drawing attention to what is not working will soon draw attention to your solution.

-When he worked for Hotjar, the status quo that Louis’ team identified was traditional web analytics tools.
+When I worked for Hotjar, the status quo that my team identified was traditional web analytics tools.

 While such tools help analyze traffic data, they don't tell you what users really do on your website.